 Reviewed April 3, 2019

-Regardless of the story issues, The Old Maid has some positives including a well-dressed set and gorgeous costumes as wedding after wedding occur over the film’s twenty-year period.
-The aging of the character’s is also successfully done specifically with Davis as she goes from impressionable youngster to graying and haggard over the years with good lighting and camera angles.
+Regardless of the story issues, The Old Maid has some positives including a well-dressed set and gorgeous costumes as the wedding after wedding occurs over the film’s twenty-year period.
+The aging of the characters is also successfully done specifically with Davis as she goes from impressionable youngster to graying and haggard over the years with good lighting and camera angles.